What are greenhouse gases?

 Why is the greenhouse gas effect important?

-However, long-term measurements of atmospheric carbon dioxide (CO2) concentration have been made at the Mauna Loa Observatory in Hawaii.
+However, long-term measurements of the atmospheric carbon dioxide (CO2) concentration have been made at the Mauna Loa Observatory in Hawaii.
 These data show that the carbon dioxide concentration in the atmosphere is increasing.
+This graph of CO2 concentrations is known as the Keeling curve.

 This steady rise in CO2 is worrying many people.